Key takeaways

 Crafting Compelling Meta Descriptions

-While meta descriptions do not directly impact rankings, they strongly influence the Click-Through Rate (CTR), which is a crucial ranking signal.
+While meta descriptions do not directly impact rankings, they strongly influence the Click-Through Rate (CTR), which is a Important ranking signal.

 - Keep it under 160 characters: Similar to titles, longer descriptions will be cut off.